darrenjacoby/wp-plugin-react/README.md

-WordPress admin styles in a customisable tailwind config for plugin authors.
+WordPress admin styles in a customisable tailwind config.